leihs/leihs-procure/README.md

 * on sign-in: delete expired user_sessions; otherwise they will hang around for ever if concurrent sessions are allowed

-* protect and redirect initial-admin resource

-* on sign-out: also delete shibboleth cookie

 ##### Possible Tickets